What Happened When Aunty M Brain Tumours Met Ace Diamond

 Andrew was set to have a biopsy to confirm whether the scan was showing scarring from his surgery or cancer.
 There was no need to put him back on to chemo pills if he didn’t have cancer.
 His body had been through enough.
 He was booked in on the 23rd of November for a pre-consultation about the biopsy.

 On the 1st December, he went for his operation.
 After a week waiting for the results, the surgeon said it was cancer and it was not possible to do any more treatment.
+After having palliative care for two months Andrew passed away surrounded by his family on the 7th February 2017.

 Andrew’s Families Mission To Fulfill Andrews Dream: – The Andrew Jay Reis Music Scholarship Foundation